-A generalisation of the notion of a basis to algebras of arbitrary monads has been approached before.
-For instance, in \cite{jacobs2011bases} Jacobs defines a basis for an algebra as a coalgebra for the comonad on the category of algebras induced by the free algebra adjunction.
-One can show that a basis in the sense of \Cref{basisdefinition} always induces a basis in the sense of \cite{jacobs2011bases}.
-Conversely, given certain assumptions about the existence and preservation of equaliser, it is possible to recover a basis in the sense of \Cref{basisdefinition} from a basis in the sense of \cite{jacobs2011bases}.
-Starting with a basis in the sense of \Cref{basisdefinition}, the composition of both translations yields a basis that is not less compact than the basis one began with; in certain cases they coincide.
-As equaliser do not necessarily exist and are not necessarily preserved, our approach carries additional data and thus can be seen as finer.
+The notion of a basis for an algebra over an arbitrary monad has been subject of previous interest.
+Jacobs, for instance, defines a basis as a coalgebra for the comonad on the category of algebras induced by the free algebra adjunction \cite{jacobs2011bases}.
+In \Cref{basesascoaglebrassec} we show that a basis in our sense always induces a basis in their sense, and, conversely, it is possible to recover a basis in our sense from a basis in their sense, if certain assumptions about the existence and preservation of equalisers are given.
+As equalisers do not necessarily exist and are not necessarily preserved, our approach carries additional data and thus can be seen as finer.

-\section{Discussion and future work}
+\section{Discussion and Future Work}

-We have presented a notion of a basis for an algebra over a monad on an arbitrary category that subsumes the familiar notion for algebraic theories.
-We have covered questions about the existence and uniqueness of bases, and established a representation theory for homomorphisms between algebras over a monad in the spirit of linear algebra by substituting Kleisli morphisms for matrices.
-Building on foundations in the work of Arbib and Manes \cite{arbib1975fuzzy}, we further have established that a basis for the underlying algebra of a bialgebra yields an isomorphic bialgebra with free state space.
-Moreover, we have established an equivalence between the category of bases for an algebra and the category of its isomorphic free algebras, and looked into bases for bialgebras.
-Finally we gave characterisations of bases for algebras over the powerset, downset, distribution, and neighbourhood monad.